 PASSED (84% “Yes” votes)

-Change 3: SHOCK CORD INHAUL Proposed rule change: Modify Rule 3(f)vi by deleting the words in strikethrough text and adding the words in RED text as below. vi.
-A shock cord for use as an inhaul may be attached around the boom immediately in front of the outhaul cleat or to the outhaul cleat and then to the clew of the sail, the clew tie down, the optional block at the clew, the quick release system or through the clew of the sail and to an optional block in the primary control line.
+Proposed rule change: Modify Rule 3(f)vi by deleting the words in text and adding the words in RED text as below. vi.
 A shock cord may be used as an inhaul on the clew.

 Reason for change: To remove the restrictions on the attachment points of the shock cord inhaul.